Otto Roth: In communized Romania

 The Antonescu regime fell during the King Michael Coup of August 1944, which also brought Romania to the Allied side.
 In September, the Banat was the scene of skirmishes between the Wehrmacht and various pro-Allied forces.
 Reportedly, 1,500 Swabian civilians fell on Timișoara, preparing a pogrom of the Jewish population.
 The Roths and all other Jews in the city escaped to Lugoj.
 Following the seizure of power, Groza emerged as nominal leader of the Communist-dominated National Democratic Front (FND), and Roth returned as his confidant.
 However, in private he continued to express his qualms about Soviet policies.
 He also believed that the Hungary was headed for disaster, meaning that the Banat would still be assigned to Romania upon the war's end.
-He also informed Brînzeu that Groza was ambivalent about his position in the FND, fearing that he was simply being used by Communist agitators, and would end up a Romanian "Kerensky".
+He informed Brînzeu that Groza was ambivalent about his position in the FND, fearing that he was simply being used by Communist agitators, and would end up a Romanian "Kerensky".
 Around November, Roth made a return as a member of the Banat administration, openly affiliating with the PSDR chapter in Timiș-Torontal County.
 He was a delegate to the Collaboration Commission, which supplied the Red Army during its passage into Hungary.

-In March 1945, following a clash between the FND and the right-wing government of Nicolae Rădescu, Groza took over as Prime Minister.
+In March 1945, following a clash between the FND and the right-wing government of Nicolae Rădescu, Groza took over as prime minister.
 Roth viewed this development as alarming.
 He believed that Romania would end up being absorbed by the Soviet Union.
 As Brînzeu notes, felt "disgusted" by this turn of events, and by Communist "trash making it to the surface"; Brînzeu records his own opinion that Roth had come across as a "decent idealistic soul", having "no ambitions for himself".
 During August 1945, the former Commissioner used his contacts in the Communist Party to ensure that Brînzeu would not be sent to a concentration camp.
 In 1946, he encouraged his friend to join Gheorghe Vlădescu-Răcoasa's team at the Ministry for Nationalities.